-On Tuesday, October 18, 2022, the auditorium of Le Monde hosted the second edition of the Good Forum focused on technology and its impact on the environment & society.
+On Tuesday October 18, 2022, the Le Monde auditorium hosted the second edition of the Good Forum, focusing on technology and its impact on the environment & society.
 The richness of this conference lies in the diversity of its speakers, from the young creator of an innovative startup, to the sustainable development manager at L’Oréal, or even the militant of “prosperous degrowth”.
-Here are some of the questions that bring all these actors together: how to make our society more responsible?
+Here are just a few of the questions that bring all these players together: how can we make our company more responsible?
 Could it be through green innovation in digital?
 Or by a profound change in our use of tools?

-First of all, we can note an essential notion around the change we are experiencing: the need for synergy between the different actors.
-It is true that advances in ecological transition are often the result of collective thinking.
-Moët&Hennessy, through its sustainable development director Sandrine Sommer, is opening up these issues within its markets.
-In an open innovation approach, the subsidiary of the LVMH group has seen its competitors become partners in reflection.
-This is also the case for the Cointreau group, which is now a player in the Living Soils Living Together project, which is fighting alongside Moët&Hennessy to preserve the soil.
-This change in the competitive spectrum is made possible by digital technology.
+First of all, we can note an essential notion around the change we are experiencing: the need for synergy between the various players.
+It’s true that advances in ecological transition are often the fruit of collective reflection.
+Moët&Hennessy, through its sustainable development director Sandrine Sommer, is opening up these issues within its own markets.
+With a view to open innovation, the subsidiary of the LVMH group sees its competitors as partners in reflection.
+This is also the case for the Cointreau group, which is now involved in the Living Soils Living Together project, working alongside Moët&Hennessy to preserve the soil.
+This shift in the competitive spectrum is made possible by digital technology.

 “No relevant action without relevant analysis” Sasha Morard